 What are the best electric guitar strings?

-Every note you play starts life as a string vibrating at a desired frequency.
-Looked at that way, strings cease to be a workaday accessory but the very vocal cords of your guitar.
+Each and every note you play starts life as a string vibrating at a desired frequency.
+Looked at this way, strings cease to be a workaday accessory but the very vocal cords of your treasured electric guitar.

 As components go, guitar strings are cheap and can be fitted by any guitarist in minutes, so it’s worth experimenting with the various types that are out there - each of which opens up new tonal possibilities.